March 3, 2020

 a) small, bite-sized treats (check for food allergies first!!!)

 c) head collars

 2. Tools that should be avoided because they increase fear and anxiety:

 a) shock collars / electric collars / e-collars / static collars

 b) prong collars

 d) choke collars, choke chains (sometimes euphemistically referred as training collars)

 3. Some tools can be problematic or become problematic when used incorrectly, but you might not think so at the outset.

 Journal of Veterinary Behavior (2006) 1, 47-52

-If you’re struggling with your dogs behavior during walks, at home and public, don’t let unscrupulous dog trainers tell you that your dog needs to be punished to learn.
+If you’re struggling with your dogs behavior during walks, at home, out in public, don’t let unscrupulous dog trainers tell you your dog needs to be “dominated” to learn.
 The following membership organizations have trained people who can help.